 He spent most of his days riding the trams up and down the dam project, running off any other stray dog or cat that entered the job site.
-He even had his own lunch bag and would carry it to the where the other workers were sitting to have lunch and wait for somebody to open the bag and feed him.
+He even had his own lunch bag and would carry it to where the other workers were sitting to have lunch and patiently wait for somebody to open the bag and feed him.

 It was The Great Depression.
 The men were out in the middle of nowhere, building something everyone said could not be built.
-They were happy to have a job, any job, even a dangerous job in the harshest of climates.
+They were happy just to have a job, any job, even a dangerous job in the harshest of climates.
 They needed to provide for their families.

 He is Remembered

-Today, many people who visit the dam, have no clue the grave site is even there.
-As you walk from the parking structure to the escalators to go down and start the Dam tour, look to your left and you will see it there in the shade.
+Today, even with the new markers, many people who visit the dam, have no clue that the gravesite is even there.
+So as you walk from the parking structure to the escalators to go down to the Visitor Center to get your tickets and start the Hoover Dam tour, look to your left and you will see it there in the shade.
 Alongside the rock wall.